From Reasoning LLMs to BERT: A Two-Stage Distillation Framework for Search Relevance: Conclusion

 \section{Conclusion}

 In this paper, we proposed a two-stage framework to transfer the reasoning capabilities of Large Language Models (LLMs) to lightweight relevance models for industrial-scale search advertising.
 Our approach first constructs a domain-adapted reasoning LLM to generate high-quality labels and interpretable reasoning paths.
 Subsequently, our novel Contrastive Reasoning Self-Distillation (CRSD) method internalizes this reasoning knowledge into a compact BERT model, effectively overcoming the challenges of architectural heterogeneity.
 Comprehensive offline experiments demonstrate significant improvements in relevance prediction accuracy while maintaining high inference efficiency.
-Crucially, these offline gains were validated by online A/B testing in the Meituan search advertising system, which confirmed substantial improvements in key business metrics, user engagement, and a measurable reduction in relevance judgment errors.
+Crucially, the offline gains were first validated through rigorous online A/B testing in the Meituan search advertising system, which showed substantial lifts in Ad CTR and Ad CVR, alongside a measurable reduction in the bad case rate.
+Following these robust results, our framework has been successfully deployed to production environment.
 This work provides a practical and effective paradigm for integrating advanced LLM reasoning into production-grade systems, bridging the gap between performance, interpretability, and deployability in a real-world e-commerce search advertising context.

-\begin{acks} This research is supported by the National Natural Science Foundation of China (No. 62476127), the Meituan Research Fund (No. PO250624101698), the Natural Science Foundation of Jiangsu Province (No.BK20242039), the Basic Research Program of the Bureau of Science and Technology (ILF24001), the Scientific Research Starting Foundation of Nanjing University of Aeronautics and Astronautics (No.YQR21022). \end{acks}
+\begin{acks} This research is supported by the Meituan Research Fund, under Grant No. PO250624101698. \end{acks}